 IFA encourages policymakers to take into consideration their countries' specificities in terms of soils, crops and climate, and to tailor their plant nutrient recommendations according to these.
-Site-Specific Nutrient Management, including a balanced use of all essential crop nutrients is key to achieve sustainable and resilient agricultural systems, as it allows to match the nutrient supply with crop requirements, minimizing losses to the environment while optimizing yields.
+Site- and Crop-Specific Nutrient Management, including a balanced use of all essential crop nutrients is key to achieving sustainable and resilient agricultural systems, as it allows growers to match the nutrient supply with crop requirements, minimizing losses to the environment while maintaining soil fertility and optimizing yields.